wireapp/wire-server-deploy/offline/postgresql-cluster.md

 ### 🚨 Emergency Recovery

+Usually the recovery time is very fast on postgres cluster level (30 seconds to a minute) but for the application it might take from 1 minute to 2 minutes.
+The reason is postgres-endpoint-manager cronjob runs every 2 minutes to check and update the postgresql endpoints if necessary.

 **Complete Cluster Failure:**
 1. Find node with most recent data: `sudo -u postgres /usr/lib/postgresql/17/bin/pg_controldata /var/lib/postgresql/17/main | grep -E "Latest checkpoint location|TimeLineID|Time of latest checkpoint"`
 2. Register as primary: `sudo -u postgres repmgr -f /etc/repmgr/17-main/repmgr.conf primary register --force`
 3. Rejoin other nodes with `--force-rewind`

-**Split-Brain Resolution:**
-- Unmask service: `sudo systemctl unmask postgresql@17-main.service`
+**Bring back the old primary as standby (Split-Brain Resolution):**
+- Get the current primary node ip with `sudo -u postgres repmgr -f /etc/repmgr/17-main/repmgr.conf cluster show` on a active node.
+- `ssh` into the old primary
-- Rejoin to correct primary with `sudo -u postgres repmgr -f /etc/repmgr/17-main/repmgr.conf node rejoin -d repmgr -h <primary-ip> -U repmgr --force-rewind --verbose` (run the command just after the unmasking, the repmgr can mask it again if the rejoin command is not running in quick succession of the unmask command)
+- Unmask service and rejoin the cluster as standby with is command: `sudo systemctl unmask postgresql@17-main.service && sudo -u postgres repmgr -f /etc/repmgr/17-main/repmgr.conf node rejoin -d repmgr -h <primary-ip> -U repmgr --force-rewind --verbose`
 - Service auto-starts in standby mode and will start following the new primary when the rejoin succeeds and if it fails the node might join the cluster as standalone standby.
-- Check the cluster status `sudo -u postgres repmgr -f /etc/repmgr/17-main/repmgr.conf cluster show` to make sure the node joins the cluster properly.
+- Check the cluster status `sudo -u postgres repmgr -f /etc/repmgr/17-main/repmgr.conf cluster show` to make sure the node joins the cluster properly and the upstream is the new primary.
-- The newly joined node is not following the new primary, then:
-- unmask/stop postgresql and re-run the rejoin command from above.
+- If the upstream of the re-joined node is empty that means the re-join failed partially, please rerun the above procedure by
+- masking and stopping postgresql first: `sudo systemctl mask postgresql@17-main && sudo systemctl stop postgresql@17-main`
+- Run the unmask and rejoin command.
+That should be it.

 ## Wire Server Database Setup